Estimated reading time: 30 minutes.

 Once they have completed the request proposal form, the next step is arranging a time to meet and explore whether you might be a good fit for working together - which is what we cover in the following section.

-Takeaway: It's important to ask the right questions at this stage to ensure that you are well prepared to win the client over.
+In summary: It's important to ask the right questions at this stage to ensure that you are well prepared to win the client over.
 To increase conversion rates, make it easy for them to book a call with you and hard to imagine how they ever managed without you!

 Calendly is a free app that helps you to schedule meetings without the back and forth emails.
 When a client wants to book an appointment with you, they are directed to a webpage that offers all of your available time slots.